-In it, we cover a broad range of areas you need to know to build your marketing budget, but as budgeting time approaches this year, we wanted to add in the answers to two pretty critical questions:
+One of our most popular eBooks, B2B Marketing Budgeting & Planning for CEOS: Preparing for New Investments, covers a broad range of areas you need to know to build your marketing budget.
+As budgeting time approaches this year, we wanted to add in the answers to two pretty critical questions:

 We’ll address these questions in this blog post because timing and resources are arguably the most critical elements in the B2B marketing budgeting process.
 Too often, we see organizations start budgeting or getting their teams in order too late, starting the new year off with a lag and ultimately missing out on potential revenue.

-Based on helping dozens of clients develop and manage their marketing budgets, below are our recommendations.
+Based on helping many clients develop and manage their marketing budgets, below are our recommendations.

 Most small and mid-size enterprises (SMEs) should start the B2B marketing budgeting process approximately four months before the start of the next year—whether that’s fiscal or calendar year.
 When allocating budget dollars, many SMEs should also be doing their due diligence to determine what worked well this year and what to focus on in the coming year, and doing that analysis the right way takes time.